Raoul Pantin: Jamaat al Muslimeen coup d'état attempt

-On July 27, 1990, Pantin and his colleagues were working at the Trinidad and Tobago Television headquartered when the station was attacked by members of Jamaat al Muslimeen who were attempting to stage a coup.
+On 27 July 1990, Pantin and his colleagues were working at the Trinidad and Tobago Television headquartered when the station was attacked by members of Jamaat al Muslimeen who were attempting to stage a coup.
 Pantin and the other captures TTT employees were held hostage in the building by Jamaat al Muslimeen for six days and five nights.
 Other Jamaat al Muslimeen members had also seized nearby Red House, the seat of Parliament, and held Prime Minister A. N. R. Robinson, members of the Cabinet, and other government officials hostage as well.
-In his book, "Days of Wrath: The 1990 Coup in Trinidad and Tobago," Pantin recalled his reaction to the first moments of the attack, "“I fought to control the tears, feeling sorry for myself and for Trinidad, the place I had grown up in and known, or thought I had known, and loved...I was overwhelmed by it all, fearful that this beautiful island, this extraordinary country of great intellectuals, poets, artists and everyday work people had been assaulted, brutalised, soiled – like the TTT building which seven days ago had been just a normal place to work."
+In his book Days of Wrath: The 1990 Coup in Trinidad and Tobago, Pantin recalled his reaction to the first moments of the attack, "“I fought to control the tears, feeling sorry for myself and for Trinidad, the place I had grown up in and known, or thought I had known, and loved...I was overwhelmed by it all, fearful that this beautiful island, this extraordinary country of great intellectuals, poets, artists and everyday work people had been assaulted, brutalised, soiled – like the TTT building which seven days ago had been just a normal place to work."
 The siege ended after six days.
 Pantin and his colleagues were released from captivity in the station.

 Later life

-Pantin retired from his position as an editor with the Trinidad Express in 2005, but continued to work as a columnist for the paper until his death in 2015.
-In 2006, Pantin was honored by both the Media Association of Trinidad and Tobago and the Trinidad and Tobago Publishers and Broadcasters Association (TTPBA).
+In 2005, Pantin retired from his position as an editor with the Trinidad Express, where in 2013 he would start a weekly column, "Mark My Word", continuing to work as a columnist for the paper until his death in 2015.
+In 2006, he was honoured by both the Media Association of Trinidad and Tobago and the Trinidad and Tobago Publishers and Broadcasters Association (TTPBA).

-Raoul Pantin died on January 15, 2015, at the age of 71.
+Raoul Pantin died at his home in Cascade, Trinidad, on 15 January 2015, at the age of 71.
 He was survived by two daughters, Pilar and Mandisa.
 He also has one grandchild, Jaliyah Phillips.